phiture/data-studio-statistical-significance-table/README.md

 1. [Add the table to your report by ID](https://support.google.com/datastudio/answer/9206527?hl=en#add-by-id), using `gs://data-studio-statistical-significance-table/prod` as the **Manifest path**.
 3. [Enable Community Visualizations in your data source](https://support.google.com/datastudio/answer/9206527?hl=en)

+### Column naming
+The table needs the following data to calculate statistical significance.
-4. Make sure you have a dimension or metric for each of the following (Note: Column naming must be exact):
+In order to specify which data the table should use, please make sure you have one dimension or metric for each category below (named as specified).
+In the case that multiple column names match the same category, the last matching column will be used.
 - **Unique Recipients**   - The number of non control group recipients
+  - Unique Recipients
+  - Sends
+  - Sent
+  - Target Sends
+  - Variant Entries
 - **Conversions**         - The number of non control group conversions
+  - Conversions
+  - Target Conversions
+  - Variant Conversions
 - **Control Entries**     - The number of control group recipients
+  - Control Entries
+  - Control Sends
-- **Control Conversion**  - The number of control group conversions
+- **Control Conversions**  - The number of control group conversions
+  - Control Conversions

-The table will then automatically display an additional **Statistical Significance** column.
+If at least one dimension or metric from each category is present the table will automatically display an additional **Statistical Significance** column.

 ### Troubleshooting
 #### There is no **Statistical Significance** column